hashgraph/hedera-nft-auction-demo/README.md

 * OPERATOR_ID= (input your account id for the Hedera network)
 * OPERATOR_KEY= (input your private key associated with the Hedera account above - 302xxxx)
 * REFUND_KEY= (Same as operator key for testing purposes)
-* MASTER_NODE=false (set this to true only for one node which has a REFUND_KEY which has full authority over the auction accounts)
+* MASTER_KEY= (set only for one node which has full authority over the auction accounts, can be the same as operator key / refund key for testing purposes only, else must be different)

 you may leave the other properties as is for now